karlriis/human-trajectory-forecasting/README.md

 }
 ```

-The method outputs multiple trajectory predictions with probabilities as follows:
+The `predict()` function outputs multiple trajectory predictions with probabilities as follows:
 ```
 [
   [[0.4, 0.6, 0.7, ...], [1.3, 1.4, 1.6, ...], ...], # The x-coordinate values for each future trajectory